lhagemann/talks-i-want-to-give/future-talks.md

   a.
 Repeatability
   b.
 Audit Trail for Changes
   c.
 Incorporate into CI/CD pipeline
-3. The Cloud -- it disappears
-4. Terraform Introduction
-5. Terraform Examples of Cloud Infrastructure Definitions
+3. If It's Serverless, why are we deploying like we do servers?
 	a.
+Consistent set of tools between environments
+	b.
+It's what we'v got
+	c.
+Known working model
+4. The Cloud -- it disappears
+5. Terraform Introduction
+6. Terraform Examples of Cloud Infrastructure Definitions
+	a.
 AWS
 	b.
 Oracle Bare Metal Cloud
-6. Terraform Example of infrastructure management
+7. Terraform Example of infrastructure management
 	a. plan
 	b. apply
 	c. destroy
-6. Adding Terraform Infrastructure to a build pipeline
+8. Adding Terraform Infrastructure to a build pipeline
 	a.
 Jenkins as build tool for CI/CD
 		* Why using Docker containers in Jenkins works better than installing tools directly
 	b.
 Using Terraform Docker Image in Jenkins build job
+9. Deploying the Lambda Functions themselves
-7. Topics we didn't have time for
+10. Topics we didn't have time for
 	a.
 Multi-cloud deployments
 	b. monitoring
 	c. self-healing cloud infrastructure